kjeiun/amuse/src/lm/README.md

 AMUSE follows the schedule-free style train/eval transition used in this codebase.

-- before optimizer steps, the optimizer is expected to be in train mode
+- Before optimizer steps, the optimizer is expected to be in train mode with `opt.train()`
-- during evaluation, the trainer switches AMUSE with `opt.eval()`
+- Before evaluation, the trainer switches AMUSE with `opt.eval()`

 ## Notes